wp-plugins/team-rosters/readme.txt

 You probably need to reset your permalinks.
 Go to your admin dashboard -> Settings -> Permalinks.
 Change the permalink setting and save.
 Then change it back.
 (FWIW, you probably want to use the Post-name setting, but you must change it to reset the permalinks.)

 = I don't want to display weights for a women's team?
-How can I do that? = As of version 2.0, there are several ways to accomplish this.
-First, you can turn off the weights in the admin settings screen.
-This will remove the weight column from ALL roster tables on your site.
-Then you can override the admin setting with the 'show_weight' argument in the [shortcode]. `show_weight=show|hide` will show or hide the weight column regardless of the admin setting.
-Finally, to remove the weight from the single player and player gallery views, just don't enter weights for the players.
-If a player has a blank for his or her weight then nothing will be display (or "Weight" title or data).
+How can I do that? = As of version 3.0, there are two ways to accomplish this.
+First, you can hide the Show Weight column/field in the admin settings screen.
+This will remove the weight column from ALL roster tables on your site by default.
+You can override the admin setting with the 'show_weight' argument in the [shortcode]. `show_weight=0|1` will show or hide the weight column regardless of the admin setting.

 == Usage Notes ==
-*I recommend that you use the test pages on http://shoalsummitsolutions.com/dev as guides to compare what works with what doesn't.*
+*I recommend that you use the test pages on [my plugin development site](http://shoalsummitsolutions.com/dev) as guides to compare what works and what doesn't.*

 = Help me seek out and destroy a dastardly bug! =
 It has been reported that sometimes the data for one or more players simply disappears!?
 I have seen this problem on my development site once and it was when I was working on the Featured Images / Thumbnails for version 2.1.
 Others report it happens when editting player bios.
 Whatever I've tried I cannot consistently repeat the error, and therefore I can't pinpoint the cause.
 If you have seen this error, please let me know (mark@shoalsummitsolutions.com).
 Thanks.